fireship-io/fireship.io/content/courses/ionic/_index.md

 ### 🗿 What will I build?

 This is a project-based course that starts from zero and works up to an **authenticated realtime todo list with push notifications**.
-While that may not sound super exciting, it provides an ideal foundation to showcase the UI features offered by Ionic and connent them to live cloud infrastructure.
+While that may not sound super exciting, it provides an ideal foundation to showcase the UI features offered by Ionic and connect them to live cloud infrastructure.

 ### 🐌 What will I Learn?